There are several different names for this plant. It is most commonly known as Flaxseed or linseed but many people simplify it to flax.

 en domesticated only once from the wild species called Linum bienne.

 The cultivated flax plant grows up to 1.2 m or 3 ft 11 inches tall.
 It has long slender stems.

-The flowers are pure pale blue, 15–25 mm in diameter, with five petals.
-The fruit is a round, dry capsule 5–9 m
+The flowers are a pale blue all over, measuring 15–25 mm in diameter, with a total of five petals.

 Where does it grow?